mtomchak/cit111_ccac/README.md

 ## SQL Projects
 * (RoyalResorts) A hotel database created from scratch with fictional info inputted for it to function as real hotel database

+## Python Projects
+* (Option2) Created a Menu Driven Program with 5 options using .csv files and JSON that reads data from a user file
+* Program displays a full crime report, crimes for each beat, and a bar chart for user inputted data